 School for Conversion

 Jonathan lives with his family at the Rutba House in Durham, NC.
-A celebrated author, he speaks often about community, peacemaking, and monastic wisdom.
+A celebrated author, he speaks often about community, peacemaking, monastic wisdom, and faith in public life.

 Sarah Jobe – Project TURN Founder and Site Coordinator

-Sarah Jobe is an ordained pastor, prison chaplain, birth doula, and mother of two.
-She lives with her family at the Rutba House, an intentional Christian community in Durham, NC.
+Sarah Jobe is an ordained pastor, prison chaplain, mother of two and ThD candidate in Practical Theology at Duke University.
+She lives with her family in Durham, NC.

 Walltown Aspiring Youth